West Ham beats Chelsea 3-2 to boost EPL survival bid

 The substitute completed a counterattack started by Declan Rice in the 89th minute to send West Ham three points clear of the relegation zone with six games remaining.

+“This season so many things have not gone our way,” said Michail Antonio, who started as West Ham’s lone striker.
+“But today it didn’t stop us, we just kept going, and we got the victory.

+“It was hard, they play unbelievable football, and they kept pinning us in.
+It is a massive result.”

-Until then, it had looked like being a night of frustration for David Moyes’ side, which was denied an opener after a lengthy VAR review.
+It had looked like being a night of frustration for David Moyes’ side, which was denied an opener after a lengthy VAR review.
 That was followed at the other end by conceding a penalty that was converted by Willian.

-Although Tomas Soucek leveled in first-half stoppage time and Michail Antonio put the hosts in front at the start of the second half, Willian looked like recovering a point for Chelsea when he netted for a second time in the 72nd minute.
+Although Tomas Soucek leveled in first-half stoppage time and Antonio put the hosts in front at the start of the second half, Willian looked like recovering a point for Chelsea when he netted for a second time in the 72nd minute.

 With the loss, fourth-place Chelsea is now only two points ahead of Manchester United and Wolverhampton in the pursuit of Champions League qualification.